avimedical/smcb-unlocker/README.md

   - `worker/schedule/` contains scheduling logic, e.g. issuing a job every 60 seconds
   - `worker/verify/` contains logic for exeucting a PIN verification for an SMC-B card

 *Workers* are connected with queues to form a *pipeline*.
+Each pipeline is executed in its own thread.
 Currently, there are three distinct pipelines in the application:

 ### SMC-B Unlocking Pipeline